monix/monix.io/_tut/docs/3x/reactive/observable.md

 // o1: 4
 ```

 Calling `connect()` starts the streaming.
-In this case, it has managed to process 3 elements before `o2` subscribed
+In this case, it has managed to process 3 elements before `o2` subscribed,
 so it didn't receive all of them.
-It only took one element because of `take(1)`.
+It only received one element because of `take(1)`.
 If it was a normal `Observable` it would have been
-canceled but that's not the case with `ConnectableObservable`.
+canceled - but that's not the case with `ConnectableObservable`s.
 Whenever each subscriber stops, it just unsubscribes.
-If it weren't for `cancelable.cancel()` it would have keep going even after all subscribers stopped listening.
-Also note the
+If it weren't for `cancelable.cancel()` it would have keep to going on even after all the subscribers stopped listening.
+Also, note the
 `source` was ran only once.

 ### Back-pressure

-Source `ConnectableObservable` is back-pressured on *all* subscribers.
-In other words, it will wait for acknowledgement from
+A source `ConnectableObservable` is back-pressured on *all* subscribers.
+In other words, it will wait for an acknowledgement from
 all active subscribers before processing the next element.

 Let's see it on an example: